juniorsundarCasual/TGT/vault/volume-2.chapter-083.md

 ____

 Josie looked down with a crestfallen expression.
-'Madam, the Young miss is so much like you...
-I am afraid I can no longer dissuade the Young miss from following in Madam's footsteps.
-I can only pray that I can protect the Young miss from the many dangers of the world.
-I must not fail Madam's final task of keeping the Young miss safe!'
+'Madam, the Young Miss is so much like you...
+I am afraid I can no longer dissuade the Young Miss from following in Madam's footsteps.
+I can only pray that I can protect the Young Miss from the many dangers of the world.
+I must not fail Madam's final task of keeping the Young Miss safe!'

 Right as Josie's internal soliloquy reached an end, Marie declared from the front of the caravan, "We've arrived!"

 Once the carriage stopped, Jean and Josie exited, along with Al and Goran.
 Marie hopped down from the carriage and walked forward, towards a narrow path sloping upwards.
 Unfortunately, the path wasn't wide enough to accommodate the carriage, and it seemed that their destination was at the end, hence everyone started to trudge along the unfinished passage.

 Jean was growing increasingly anxious and excited with every step, given the prospect of finally achieving her dreams.
 Goran was equally excited for the very same reason.
 Josie didn't display any outward emotions, except internally she was both conflicted and assured.
-The former, because she didn't want her Young miss to face the dangers that followed stepping into the path of magehood, and the latter because she firmly wished for her Young miss to find her happiness.
+The former, because she didn't want her Young Miss to face the dangers that followed stepping into the path of magehood, and the latter because she firmly wished for her Young Miss to find her happiness.

 Al was simply elated to meet Guy once again.
 He had built a close friendship with the man and really wished to continue many of their unfinished conversations.
 Marie, though, was simply growing angrier and angrier with each step.
 After a point, her rage was so evident that it overpowered everyone else following her.